AntonC9018/Hopper_University_Paper/paper.md

 The game idea is highly inspired by the game **Crypt of the Necrodancer** (henceforth refered to as simply *Necrodancer*), which I adore.

-The project has always been planned to be an open-source game based on the same mechanics.
+The game has always been planned to be an open-source and based on the same mechanics.

 I never plan this project to make profit.
-It is designed for personal sake as well as, perhaps, for the community that is going to hopefully pick it up eventually.
+It is designed for personal sake as well as, perhaps, for the community that is going to hopefully eventually pick it up.

 The **problems with Necrodancer** that made me want to make a similar game are the following:
 1. Modding is virtually impossible.
 Here, mods can only change visuals.
 No new mechanics or new types of mobs can be added into the game.